California's largest wildfire explodes in size as fires rage across US West

 “I think I felt like I was in danger because the police had come to our house because we had signed up for early evacuation warnings, and they were running to their vehicle after telling us that we need to self-evacuate and they wouldn’t come back,” said Parker, a mother of five.

-More than 130 structures have been destroyed by the fire, and thousands more remain threatened.
-The state’s largest active wildfire began Wednesday when a man pushed a burning car into a gully in Chico and then calmly blended in with others fleeing the scene, authorities said.

-Ronnie Dean Stout, 42, of Chico, was arrested early Thursday and held without bail pending a Monday arraignment, officials said.
+Ronnie Dean Stout, 42, of Chico, was arrested early Thursday in connection with the blaze and held without bail pending a Monday arraignment, officials said.
 There was no reply to an email to the district attorney asking whether the suspect had legal representation or someone who could comment on his behalf.

 Fire crews were making progress on another complex of fires burning in the Plumas National Forest near the California-Nevada line, said Forest Service spokesperson Adrienne Freeman.
 Most of the 1,000 residents evacuated by the lightning-sparked Gold Complex fires were returning home Friday.
-Some crews were peeling off to help battle the Park Fire near Chico.
+Some crews were peeling off to help battle the Park Fire.

 “As evidenced by the (Park) fire to the West, some of these fires are just absolutely exploding and burning at rates of spread that it is just hard to even imagine,” Tim Hike, Forest Service incident commander of the Gold Complex fire about 50 miles (80 km) northwest of Reno, said Friday.
 “The fire does not look that bad right up until it does.
 And then that just might be too late.”